ICTMCG/DNA-Det/README.md

 ## Pre-trained models
 We provide pre-trained models:
 [Baiduyun(passwd:olci)](https://pan.baidu.com/s/1fzoe9fmxmFuCkDnt5azqTg).
-They have been put into the right path along with the annotation files , see `model_path` in `./script/run_test.sh`.
+They have been put into the right path along with the annotation files.
+See `model_path` in [./script/run_test.sh](https://github.com/ICTMCG/DNA-Det/blob/main/scripts/do_test.sh).

 ## Inference
 To evaluate the trained model on multiple cross-test setups.
-Specify settings in `./scipt/run_test.sh` and run:
+Specify settings in `./script/run_test.sh` and run:
   ```
   sh ./script/run_test.sh
   ```